 Syed was a journalism student when he and Reed started reporting The Trojan Horse Affair, and their dynamic and friendship has prompted critics to praise the series as a “buddy comedy” of investigative journalism.
 Fresh Air declared it “Serial's best podcast since S-Town”; British journalist and commentator Owen Jones called it “the most sensational podcast of the year - exposing a huge scandal damning our society, politics, and media.”
 The Trojan Horse Affair has spent weeks as number one on the podcast charts, was downloaded more than 13 million times in its first month, and is prompting calls for a public inquiry based on Reed and Syed’s findings.

-As senior producer of This American Life, Reed oversees the editorial direction of the program with host and executive producer Ira Glass.
-In his seven years with the show, Reed has created some of its most ambitious stories, including “The Secret Recordings of Carmen Segarra,” an investigation into the Federal Reserve’s supervision of Goldman Sachs; “Cops See It Differently,” a nuanced look at the relationship between African Americans and the police; “Abdi and the Golden Ticket,” which follows a Somali refugee desperately trying to get to America; and “What Happened at Dos Erres,” the story of a massacre in Guatemala and its reverberations decades later, which earned Reed his first Peabody Award.
+At This American Life, Reed has produced some of the show’s most ambitious stories, including “The Secret Recordings of Carmen Segarra,” an investigation into the Federal Reserve and Goldman Sachs, which prompted a congressional hearing; “Abdi and the Golden Ticket,” which follows a Somali refugee desperately trying to get to America; and “What Happened at Dos Erres,” the story of a massacre in Guatemala and its reverberations decades later, which earned Reed his first Peabody Award.
 Reed has also received the Dart Award for Reporting on Trauma, two Overseas Press Club Awards, multiple Webby Awards, and an Education Writers Association Award, among others.

 Photo Sandy Honig